AI Deal Sourcing: How It Works in Practice

 Coverage: Finding Buyers You’d Miss

 The biggest value is coverage.
 Manual sourcing, even when done well, is constrained by knowledge and time.
-You know your sector and your network, but not every adjacent market, every recent transaction, or every PE firm that just raised a fund with thesis overlap.
+You know your sector and your network, but not every adjacent market, every recent transaction, or every private equity firm that just raised a fund with thesis overlap.

 AI sourcing removes that ceiling.
-For deals in this segment, where the universe of logical buyers might include 200+ companies across multiple subsectors, that coverage matters.
-Missing the right buyer because they're two degrees removed from your mental model is a painful outcome.
+For deals in this segment, where the universe of logical buyers can include hundreds of companies across multiple subsectors, coverage matters.
+Missing the right buyer because they sit two degrees outside your mental model is a costly mistake.

 Speed: Compressing Timelines

 Manual list building takes days or weeks.
-Export a database, filter by criteria, cross-reference transaction records, add context from searches and profiles.
-It's tedious.
+Export a database, filter by criteria, cross-reference transaction records, and add context from searches and profiles.
+It is tedious and easy to underestimate.

 How AI Deal Sourcing Differs from Traditional Databases